fcgroup/actions/README.md

 # GitHub Actions Workflows

-Reusable GitHub Action workflows for CNCSC and member projects.
+Reusable GitHub Action workflows for FCG projects.

 Runs on `ubuntu` and `macos`.